gitlab4j/gitlab4j-api/README.md

 ---

-## Java 8 Requirement
-As of GitLab4J-API 4.8.0 Java 8+ is now required to use GitLab4J-API.

----

 To utilize the GitLab API for Java in your project, simply add the following dependency to your project's build file:

 **Gradle: build.gradle**